skelet8801/TwTown/privacy-policy.md

    - We take reasonable measures to ensure the App does not misuse or leak locally stored information.

 3. **Data Retention**
-   - When you log out of X (Twitter) in the embedded browser or clear the App’s cache, the associated tokens and cookies will be removed.
+   - When you log out of X (Twitter) in the embedded browser or delete the App, the associated tokens and cookies will be removed.

 ---

 ## 5. Third-Party Services & Disclaimer
-1. **YouTube**
-   - We have no direct affiliation with YouTube.
-We only use publicly available data to retrieve comments for reading aloud.
-   - This App does not represent Google or YouTube and assumes no responsibility for YouTube’s official services.

-2. **X (Twitter)**
+1. **X (Twitter)**
    - We have no direct affiliation with X (Twitter).
 The basic browser in the App only facilitates user login to load and read X posts and comments.
    - The App does not represent X (Twitter) and assumes no responsibility for X’s official services.

-3. **User Responsibility**
+2. **User Responsibility**
-   - While using the App to read comments and posts, you remain subject to the Terms of Service and community guidelines of YouTube and X (Twitter).
+   - While using the App to download media, you remain subject to the Terms of Service and community guidelines of X (Twitter).

 ---